• Skip to primary navigation

 Honey Mustard Chicken Drumsticks

-Our video is below and I can’t wait for you to see this teriyaki sauce being made and just how easy it is to make it.
-Once you try it you may never use store bought again!
-Also, these drumsticks are absolutely wonderful use for the teriyaki sauce too! ?
+Our video is below and I can't wait for you to see how easy it is to make our homemade teriyaki sauce!
+Once you try it you may never use store-bought again!
+These drumsticks are an absolutely wonderful way to use the teriyaki sauce too!

 Teriyaki Chicken Drumsticks Video